Top 3 Best Beekeeping Gloves That Offer You Maximum Sting Protection

 Experienced beekeepers prefer to use solvents that dissolve the accumulated propolis, helping to separate the dirt without damaging the leather.

-An example of this is a mineral oil laxative FGMO which dissolves the propolis and keeps the leather soft and malleable.
+An example is a mineral oil laxative FGMO that dissolves the propolis and keeps the leather soft and malleable.

 Another option is to put the gloves in the wash.